backend-development/backend-development-textbook/source/caching.md

 1 row in set, 1 warning (0,12 sec)
 ```

 ### n+1 queries

 When analysing the SQL queries a rails project generates
-you will often find this situation: you have a 1:n relationship,
+you will often find this situation: you have a one-to-many relationship,
 for example: a project has many users.
 When displaying
 the project with all of its users you see n+1 queries.
 In our example app this happens: